 Hydrogen Production and Distribution

-Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O) and must be separated from the compounds that contain it before it can be used in vehicles.
-Once separated, hydrogen can be used along with oxygen from the air in a fuel cell to create electricity by an electrochemical process.
+Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O), and must be separated from the compounds that contain it before it can be used in vehicles.
+Once separated, hydrogen can be used along with oxygen from the air in a fuel cell to create electricity through an electrochemical process.

 There are several pathways to produce hydrogen:

 Electrolysis: An electric current splits water into hydrogen and oxygen.
 If the electricity is produced by renewable sources, such as solar or wind, the resulting hydrogen will be considered renewable as well, and has numerous emissions benefits.
-Because renewable electricity may be available when it is not needed on the grid, power-to-hydrogen projects are taking off.
-These projects use excess renewable electricity when it’s available and make hydrogen through electrolysis.
-These renewable projects would have the potential to become even more economical if the hydrogen was sold to the fuel cell electric vehicle market.
+Power-to-hydrogen projects are taking off, where excess renewable electricity, when it's available, is used to make hydrogen through electrolysis.

 Microbial Biomass Conversion: Biomass is converted into sugar-rich feedstocks that can be fermented to produce hydrogen.